The Latest Ebola Outbreaks: What Has Changed in the International and U.S. Response Since 2014?

 - WHO Emergency Fund created.
 There is now a mechanism allowing WHO to quickly release funds for emergency response, known as the Contingency Fund for Emergencies (CFE).
 The CFE is funded by donor countries;

 - New leadership engaged in response.
-The Director-General of WHO, Dr Tedros Adhanom Ghebreyesus (appointed in July 2017) has helped foster organizational changes at the agency, and he and other leaders have been heavily and directly engaged in the Ebola response.
+The Director-General of WHO, Dr Tedros Adhanom Ghebreyesus (appointed in July 2017) has helped foster organizational changes at the agency, and he and other leaders have been heavily and directly engaged in the Ebola responses.
 To date they have taken the following actions:

 - WHO staff have worked to harmonize activities among key responders, including the government of the DRC and other multilaterals, such the World Food Programme (providing transportation and logistics support), Gavi, the Vaccine Alliance (supporting deployment of an Ebola vaccine – see more below) and others.